colloqium48 - Enzo Sourhane, Inbar Sharet [MA MP Musiktheorie]

 Inbar Sharet: Songs of an extinct invented tradition – reconstructing the 1936 passover ceremony of Yehuda Sharett

-In his research, Inbar Sharet – the great-grandson of Yehuda Sharett – is working on a reconstruction of that first version of the Passover ceremony.
-This ongoing project consists both of the production of a critical edition of the score and of a performance based on the historical sources.
+In his research, Inbar Sharet - the great-grandson of Yehuda Sharett - is reconstructing the first version of Sharett’s Passover ceremony from 1936.
+This ongoing project comprises both the preparation of a critical edition of the score and a performance based on historical sources.
+The lecture offers a first insight into this artistic act of reconstruction, outlining its working methods and underlying motivations.
+It will also present excerpts from a newly documented performance of songs from this edition, recorded by an ensemble in Basel under the direction of Inbar Sharet.

 Inbar Sharet is an Israeli-born composer, arranger, and multi-instrumentalist currently residing in Basel, Switzerland.
 His music has been performed by ensembles such as Meitar Ensemble (IL), Ensemble Zone Experimentale (CH), and Sonic Space Basel Alumni Ensemble (CH).
 He has participated as both a composer and performer in festivals, including “Tzlil Meudcan” (Tel Aviv, IL), “Spiel!”
 (Basel, CH), and “Opening festival (Trier, DE).
 Inbar holds a Master of Music in Composition from the Hochschule für Musik Basel, and a Bachelor of Music in Composition from the Buchmann-Mehta School of Music at Tel Aviv University.
 Currently, he is pursuing his second master’s in music theory and pedagogy at the Hochschule für Musik Basel (Schola Cantorum Basiliensis, and Sonic Space Basel).
 He has received prizes such as the Sharett Scholarship from the America-Israel Cultural Foundation (2022–2025) and the Klon Competition for Young Composers (2021).